In this section

 To make an appointment, contact Central Scheduling at (414) 607-5280, toll-free at (877) 607-5280 or online.
 After you schedule the appointment, a pulmonary function technologist will contact you with instructions about how to prepare for the test.

-To request an appointment or have questions, please call Pulmonary medicine program:
+To request an appointment or have questions, please call the Pulmonary Medicine Program: